Nix-code/University.Catalog.RestAPI/README.md

     ```shell
     dotnet restore

-3. Configure the database connection in appsettings.json (if applicable).
+3. Configure the database connection in appsettings.json or appsettings.Development.json

 4. Run the API: